qwerty1423/no-autopilot-mod/README.md

 <https://github.com/user-attachments/assets/3d2eaeaa-b810-4353-a4b6-90a1107e3cb9>

-Autopilot controls roll and pitch.
-Any aircraft works if it flies like a plane (helicopters somehow work, but probably require small ascent/descent rate limits).
+Autopilot controls roll and pitch. (helicopters somehow work, but probably require small ascent/descent rate limits).

 Ascent/descent rate limits and target altitude can be configured with keyboard while flying.
 There is also GUI that opens with F8 key by default.